Solar Panel Cost in South Portland, ME (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the South Portland area costs approximately $15,000 for a 7 kW system before incentives.
-After the 30% federal tax credit and Maine state incentives, the net cost drops to approximately $10,500.
+A typical solar installation in South Portland costs approximately $15,000 for a 7 kW system (about $2.14/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $10,500.
+That is near the U.S. average of $15,000.
+See all Maine incentives.

 SolarSavingsAI Research Team